 In addition to the many Sapphire Preferred benefits, members can also enjoy the following perks:

 - $50 annual credit on hotel stay purchases booked through Ultimate Rewards

 - 10% anniversary point bonus (receive 10% of the points you earn each year at your next card anniversary)

-- A new card design also arrives and is available to new and existing cardholders after August 16, 2021
+- Card design also arrives and is available to new and existing cardholders after August 16, 2021

-Current cardholders will be able to request a new card design or wait for their next scheduled card replacement.
+Current cardholders can request a new card design or wait for their next scheduled card replacement.

 There are no benefit reductions.
 You can continue to get a 25% redemption bonus when booking award travel with points on Chase Ultimate Rewards.
 You can also make 1:1 point transfers to participating airlines and hotels.